-The University of Nebraska at Kearney, in compliance with Clery Act -20 USC 1092, will notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring on the campus.
+The University of Nebraska at Kearney, in compliance with Clery Act - 20 USC 1092, will notify the campus community upon the confirmation of a significant emergency or dangerous situation involving the immediate threat to the health and safety of students, employees, or visitors occurring on the campus.

 This notification is intended to allow community members to take steps to aid in their own safety.
-The university will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+The university will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system (UNKAlert), unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.